Vocational Rehabilitation

 Vocational rehabilitation, or VR, is a federal–state program that helps eligible people (people who have disabilities that pose barriers to getting and keeping a job) to get and keep employment.
 VR is committed to helping people with disabilities find meaningful careers in competitive integrated employment.

-What types of services can VR provide eligible individuals?
+What types of services can VR provide to eligible individuals?

 A variety of services may be provided, depending on individually identified needs, such as: